Laser Engraving Fabric

 Can a CO2 Laser Cut and Engrave Fabric or Cloth?

 Yes, quiet easily.
 A CO2 laser wavelength (10.6 microns) is well absorbed by most organic materials especially fabric.
 In fact by adjusting the laser power and speed settings you can manipulate how you want laser beam to interact with each material to achieve that unique effect you're looking for.
-No doubt there is a lot of for creativity between lightly laser marking and completely laser cutting fabric.
-You can laser mark a subtle, intricate design onto a pair of denim jeans or cut various custom details throughout.
-Either give you the ability to enhance the finished products perceived value.
+No doubt there is a lot of room for creativity between laser marking and completely laser cutting fabric.
+You can laser mark a subtle, intricate design onto a pair of denim jeans or cut various, random design details throughout.
+Done right it gives you the ability to enhance the finished products perceived value.

 What Fabrics Can a CO2 Laser Process?